 Website design has come a long way since the dawn of the internet.
 With the development of technology, AI and the online opportunities that follow, a wave of innovative websites set the new standard for what web design means.
 To celebrate the spirit of this burgeoning creativity, we worked with Dafna Rabin, Wix's template design team lead, to compile a list of 32 of the best websites.

 From business websites to personal blogs, these sites stand out for their creativity, masterful use of web design features and effective user experience.
-Going through our curated list, we’ll point out one winning Wix feature for each website—this way, you can accumulate web design inspiration and learn how to design a website of your own.
+Going through our curated list, we’ll point out one winning Wix feature for each website—this way, you can accumulate web design inspiration and learn how to make a website of your own while designing with intentionality.

 Tip: Not sure where to start?
 Check out this list of Wix's best website design templates.

 While all of the featured Wix websites provide an A+ user experience, risograph printing studio Dopple Press really takes the cake.
 The site’s visually attractive and easy to read, thanks to a clean and spacious layout paired with a bright color scheme and palette for optimum aesthetics.
 Designer Liv White also worked with Velo to implement creative animations on every page, encouraging visitors to interact with her content- such a great example of interactive design at work.

 Exciting visuals?
 Check.
 Edible typography?
 Check.
 Spunky color scheme?
 Check.
 Cute iconography?
 Check.
 Vibrant graphics?
 Check.
 There are so many reasons OK Drugs made the cut for best websites, but its use of asymmetry really cinched the decision.